sponchcafe/SiMFS-core/docs/src/index.rst

 How to get started?
 -------------------

-To get started checkout the getting started section and the quickstart tutorial.
+Clone the repository and run the installation commands.
+Detailed tutorials will be available soon.

 .. toctree::